Remove Wall Paper, Don't Paint Over It Says Pro Painter

 A compromise to this dilemma is in eliminating the "difficult to change" factor.
 A painted wall finish is an option that can offer a stunning departure from plain paint to give a space personality.
 Patterns can be applied with water-based products that mimic the look of wallpaper.
 The advantage is that when you are ready for a change, they are easily transformed with a coat of fresh paint.

 If you are making an investment to upgrade your home, be sure to do it right.
 Your end result will only be as good as the surface you a working on.
-Skipping steps is not your friend.
-There is no substitute for good prep work.
-It is your best insurance to achieving quality results for any kind of paint project.
+Skipping steps is bound to backfire.
+There is no substitute for good prep work; it's your best insurance to achieving quality results for any kind of paint project.